MGraph-Technologies/mgraph-web/README.md

 ![MGraph Logo](https://qfajvvqhnbvjgvgesooj.supabase.co/storage/v1/object/public/public/brand/mgraph-logo-light.svg)

-MGraph is a single dashboard for your entire organization, encompassing metrics, goals, teams, and work.
+MGraph is a single dashboard for your entire organization, encompassing metrics, goals, and work.
 With it, you can:

 - Define and visualize metrics and the relationships between them
 - Establish and track metric goals